idlrl/flare/tutorial/modules.md

     return prediction, next_states

 def _store_data(self, alg_name, data):
-    self.helpers[alg_name]._store_data(self.alive, data)
+    if self.learning: ## only store when the agent is learning self.helpers[alg_name]._store_data(self.alive, data)
 ```
 A helper's responsibility is to manage data collection for its associated CT.
 As mentioned in [Computation Task](#ct), a CT might have its own data buffer and sampling schedule.
 Currently we support two kinds of `AgentHelper`:
 * `OnlineHelper`: This helper stores a small number of the most recent experiences.
 When sampling, it takes out all the experiences in the buffer for training.
 This helper is usually used by on-policy algorithms such as Actor-Critic and SARSA.
 Some off-policy algorithms such as [PPO2](https://blog.openai.com/openai-baselines-ppo/) also uses it.
 * `ExpReplayhelper`: This helper stores a huge number of experiences in a replay buffer.
 When sampling, it takes a small portion of the entire buffer for training.
 The sampling strategy could be uniform or [prioritized](https://arxiv.org/abs/1511.05952).
 Because the buffer is huge, almost all experiences were generated by outdated policies.
 Thus this helper can only be used by off-policy algorithms such as Q-learning and Off-policy AC.

-Eventually we will have an `AgentHelper` matrix for a training setup.
+Essentially we will have an `AgentHelper` matrix for a training setup.
 An example of 3 agents and 2 CTs is illustrated below:

 <p><img src="image/agent_helpers.jpg" style="width:70%"></p>